 “What gives light must endure burning.” –Victor Frankl

-What can compound this is the recent popularity of eastern spiritual practices and the talk of “unity of Being” or “oneness”, which can leave people feeling like there is no room for pain, suffering, anxiety, or depression.
+What can compound this is the recent popularity of eastern spiritual practices and the talk of “unity of being” or “oneness”, which can leave people feeling like there is no room for pain, suffering, anxiety, or depression.
 It can actually generate and reinforce fragmentation and separation by rejecting what is painful and needs healing.
 However, I have always believed that everyone has the ability to move toward wholeness if given the opportunity to do so.

 For centuries human beings have been exploring non-ordinary states of consciousness in order to experience healing and personal growth.
-There are a variety of modalities to approach this, including music, dance, chanting, meditation, holotropic breathing, and medicinal plants and herbs.
+There are a variety of modalities to approach this: music, dance, chanting, meditation, holotropic breathing, and medicinal plants and herbs.
 Mystical experiences can be very affirmative and we can reorient our life to align with what we learn.
 These experiences can also be scary, taking us to depths of our psyche that we may not be prepared to handle.

 In helping individuals work with these non-ordinary states, I believe it is important to prepare for the experience beforehand as well as integrating it afterward.
 Proper preparation and integrating mystical experiences involves 3 elements.
-The first is setting intentions prior to the experience, scheduling time afterward to let the experience sink in.
-The final key element is integrating and processing the experience in a way that will facilitate healing and growth.
+The first is setting intentions prior to the experience.
+Next is scheduling time afterward to let the experience sink in.
+The final key element is integrating and processing the experience in a way that facilitates healing and growth.

 By encouraging clients to feel what is happening and allow it to sink into their body will help maximize the benefits of an experience and give a reference point to come back to when needed.
 When we ask the body to be an active participant it can tell us things that we might not have realized intellectually.
 Most people in the West are disassociated and not embodied so working with the mind-body dichotomy is essential.

 Using the breath allows the experience to unfold on its own and for each person in the way that is most useful for them.
-Often the experience doesn’t have words and may need a felt sense awareness of what happened; and encouragement to trust that there is this innate intelligence in the body that can guide us.
+Often the experience doesn’t have words and may need a felt sense awareness of what happened.
+In this case encouragement to trust that there is this innate intelligence in the body that can guide us is vital.
 The breath is key in helping to self- regulate the nervous system.
 This requires an active participation as well as allowing.

 In addition to the somatic process and breath work, another important aspect to integration is encouraging being in nature.
 Nature helps us to get in touch with things that are outside of ourselves.
 Becoming connected with the rhythms of life facilitates that feeling of connectedness that we all need and crave.
 The universe speaks to us through nature.
 Nature encourages us to be engaged, promoting a felt sense of calm alertness, ready to experience the world around us in a modulated way.
 (The Nature Principle can help with nature deficit disorder.)